What is a Short Form?

 must be signed by the 1) witness and 2) participant or the participant’s legally authorized

-The participant or the participant’s legally authorized representative must be provided
+representative.
+The participant or the participant’s legally authorized representative

 - On the Documents and Attachments page: